theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 ### Server Architecture

-The server runs as a Windows Service and the main process of the XU Service is BCService.exe.
+The server runs as a Windows Service and the main process of the BC Service is BCService.exe.
 The Windows Service can be [managed](./server/start-server) via the Windows Services administration or the Task Manager.
 BCService.exe starts two listener processes:
 - Theobald.Bc.Web.Listener.exe
 - BCConfigServer.exe